olumpeter/web-projects/72-css-layout/d-test-your-skills-flexbox/README.md

   flex-basis: 0;
   ```
 However as the specification advises use of the shorthands, in this scenario
-<code>flex: 1</code> is probably the best answer of all of these, and so the
+`flex: 1` is probably the best answer of all of these, and so the
 most optimal result would be:

   ```